 HREnsembleHR - High resolution Ensemble at Horns Rev, Denmark (2006-2009)

 A research project with financial support from the Danish PSO-F&U FORSKEL 2006-2010 grants, coordinated by WEPROG ApS, Denmark.
 In this project, the consortium combined developments in oceanic, weather and wind energy forecasting to realistically describe offshore wind variability, to take advantage of ensemble forecasting, and to study the interaction of the sea surface and the atmosphere.

 Project reports can be downloaded here.
 Project-relevant publications can be found on the project homepage.

 DEWEPS project (2009-2012)

 DEWEPS - Development and Evaluation of a new wind profile theory with an Ensemble Prediction System (2009-2011).
-A research project funded by the Danish PSO-F&U FORSKEL 2009-2012 funds coordinated by WEPROG ApS.
+A research project funded by the Danish PSO-F&U FORSKEL funds case no. 10260 (2009-2012) coordinated by WEPROG ApS.

 Project reports can be downloaded here.

-A research project funded by the Danish PSO-F&U FORSKEL 2006-2010 funds coordinated by WEPROG ApS, Denmark.
+A research project funded by the Danish PSO-F&U FORSKEL fund case no. 6387 (2006-2010) coordinated by WEPROG ApS, Denmark.
 In this project, the consortium combines developments in ocean, weather and wind power prediction in order to produce a realistic variability of the wind offshore, to make use of the advantages from an ensemble of forecasts, and to study the interactions between the sea surface and the atmosphere. p>

 Project reports can be downloaded here.